Basic Usage

 };

-The function parameters are divided into two parts, the dynamic part in the request path and the request option RequestOption.
+Function parameter rules are divided into two parts: dynamic routes in the request path (Dynamic Path) and request options (RequestOption).

 Dynamic Path